dgroomes/http-client-server-playground/README.md

 Edit the test plan with `./edit-jmeter-load-test.sh`

-### TODO
+## Wish List

+General clean-ups, changes and things I wish to implement for this project:

-* How can we get the client to fail?
+* How can we get the Apache HttpComponents client to fail?
 How do we leak connections?
+I am curious to force a leak and see how the system (client/server) behaves because connection leaks are a common thing in the real world and I want to understand it better.
+* IN PROGRESS Re-tool this repo as a "http-client-server-playground" where multiple kinds of clients (Apache HttpComponents, OkHttp, Java standard library's HttpClient, others?) can be tested against multiple kinds of servers (Jetty, Tomcat, Netty, maybe Undertow).
+  * DONE Organize the clients
+  * Create a runner shell script, which let's you pick which client to use, and which "scenarios" and other options.

 ### Notes

 * Check open file descriptors by port `lsof -p 123 | wc -l`